 As you lose water, your blood becomes more concentrated and has more electrolytes (such as sodium) in it.

 When possible, doctors treat the cause of your dehydration.
-For example, if you have vomiting or diarrhea, they'll have you take medicine to stop it.
+For example, if you're vomiting or have diarrhea, they'll have you take medicine to stop it.
 At the same time, they'll have you replace the lost water in your body.

 For mild dehydration: